saifalyglt/GamePreditiction/README.md

-# GamePreditiction
+# TableauProject
-In this project I am going to predict the outcome a game.
+This is the capstone project of tableau.